sinclairzx81/typebox/readme.md

                                                      // }

 type T = Static<typeof T>                            // type T = 'A' | 'B' | 'C'
 ```

 <a name="Strict"></a>

 ### Strict

 TypeBox schemas contain the `Kind` and `Modifier` symbol properties.
-These properties are provided to enable runtime type reflection on schemas, as well as helping TypeBox to internally compose types.
-These properties are not strictly valid JSON schema so in some cases it may be desirable to omit them.
+These properties are provided to enable runtime type reflection on schemas, as well as helping TypeBox internally compose types.
+These properties are not strictly valid JSON schema; so in some cases it may be desirable to omit them.
 TypeBox provides a `Type.Strict()` function that will omit these properties if necessary.

 ```typescript
 const T = Type.Object({                              // const T = {